terencezl/terencezl.github.io/_posts/2026-02-10-the-wonders-of-rocksdb-in-rust-part-i.md

 Looking back, I got so much out of that setup, and I still frequently reuse and share with people some of the techniques from that time.
 This enabled my [one-big-machine](/blog/2024/06/30/big-data-engineering-in-the-2020s-one-big-machine/)-style data processing pattern, turning Big Data into smoldata, accelerated by flexibly picking from a fleet of [EC2 instances](/blog/2026/01/23/some-aws-ec2-instance-choices/).
 It's gotten to a point where a mini blog series is warranted.

 Historically, if you want to deal with data in a structured way, you have two more or less isolated options.
 You either go high-level with packaged database services (OLTP/OLAP, SQL/NoSQL), get locked into their provided transformation functions, and pay the interface overhead.
-One step down, there are embedded OLTP (sqlite) and OLAP (DuckDB), but they are purpose-built for SQL-centric workloads.
+One step down, there are embedded OLTP ([SQLite](https://www.sqlite.org)) and OLAP ([DuckDB](https://duckdb.org/)), but they are purpose-built for SQL-centric workloads.
 On the other end, you roll up your sleeves and reinvent a good part of the wheel from on-disk data representation all the way up.
 RocksDB filled this gap by providing a strong embedded K-V store for other database services to build upon.
 But much of the development was confined to the **database community**, rather than the **data engineering community**.
 It was very hard to imagine using systems languages like C/C++ to work on data engineering problems, because one bad pointer may corrupt your data silently, and data outlives software!

 <!--more-->